-Mid-term grades reflecting a student’s level of academic performance as of the 50 percent point of the semester are assigned by faculty members.
-These grades are unofficial and do not appear on the student’s transcript.
-The grades are designed to inform students of their mid-term standing and assist in making course selections for the next term.
+Mid-term Academic Progress Reports reflect a student's level of academic progress as of the 50 percent point of the semester, and are assigned by faculty members.
+These Academic Progress Reports are unofficial and do not appear on the student's transcript.
+These reports are designed to inform students of their mid-term standing and assist in making course selections for the next term.

-Students may access mid-term and final grade information online using MyCCP.
+Students may access mid-term Academic Progress Reports and final grade information online using MyCCP.
 Paper grade mailers may be provided upon written request made to the Office of Student Records and Registration.

 - Achieve a semester grade point average of at least 3.2;